-- “The timely availability of alternate devices or backup systems in the event of equipment failure or malfunction”
+- What is the timely availability of alternate devices or backup systems in the event of equipment failure or malfunction?

-- “Incident history of identical or very similar equipment”
+- Have you considered the incident history of identical or very similar equipment?

 Suggested CMS Checklist to Identify Risks and Their Protections and Remedies

 The default inspection and testing regime for medical gas equipment has been the Manufacturer’s suggested frequency.
-This usually means: annually for equipment like outlets, inlets, valves and alarms and quarterly for active source equipment like pumps and compressors and monthly for power changeover test systems.
+This usually means annually for equipment like outlets, inlets, valves, and alarms, quarterly for active source equipment like pumps and compressors, and monthly for power changeover test systems.

 Emergency Operations Planning

-One other area that has gained current attention is emergency planning for larger scale shutdowns that will mean unusually large numbers of patients and damaged utility systems that will strain hospital normal operations.
+Another area that has gained current attention is emergency planning for larger-scale shutdowns that will mean unusually large numbers of patients and damaged utility systems that will strain normal hospital operations.

 Here are the suggested questions from one agency: